miquelvir/lsds-2026/projects/1-hdfs/README.md

 If the file does not exist in the `namenode`, the response must be a 404.

+##### block and replica placement

+In SSHDFS, we will use a very simple block and replica placement strategy.

+The first block of a file will always be stored in datanode 1.
+Then, all the following blocks will be assigned using the modulo operator: `datanode_index = (block_number % total_datanodes)`.

+For example, consider a system with 3 `datanodes`, `block_size=100` and `replication_factor=1`.
+Then, if a client wants to store a file that weights 495 bytes:
+- File is divided in 5 blocks: block 1 (0 - 100 bytes), block 2 (100 - 200 bytes), block 3 (200 - 300 bytes), block 4 (300 - 400 bytes) and block 5 (400 - 495 bytes)
+- We assign each block to a datanode using the modulo operation:
+    - block 1 replica 1 (datanode 1)
+    - block 2 replica 1 (datanode 2)
+    - block 3 replica 1 (datanode 3)
+    - block 4 replica 1 (datanode 1)
+    - block 5 replica 1 (datanode 2)

+To place replicas, we will use a similar logic.
+Each replica will be placed to the next `datanode`: `datanode_index = ((first_replica_datanode_index + replica_number) % total_datanodes)`.

+For example, consider a system with 3 `datanodes`, `block_size=100` and `replication_factor=2`.
+Then, if a client wants to store a file that weights 295 bytes:
+- File is divided in 3 blocks: block 1 (0 - 100 bytes), block 2 (100 - 200 bytes), block 3 (200 - 295 bytes)
+- We assign each block and replica to a datanode using the modulo operation:
+    - block 1 replica 1 (datanode 1), block 1 replica 2 (datanode 2)
+    - block 2 replica 1 (datanode 2), block 2 replica 2 (datanode 3)
+    - block 3 replica 1 (datanode 3), block 3 replica 2 (datanode 1)

 #### POST /block_report

 POSTing to `/block_report` is used by each `datanode` to send block reports to the `namenode`.
 The body of the request contains all the blocks stored in the datanode.
 The body of the response contains all blocks the `namenode` has decided this `datanode` should remove (because they are overreplicated or the fila has been removed) or send to another `datanode` (because they are underreplicated).